Syncing Server Data

 Getting complex data is actually simpler as you don't have to deal with string key.

-To get the data on the client, simply call IDataReader#get
+To get the data on the client, simply call IDataReader#get with the type of data that you want.

 public class SimpleComponentProvider implements IBlockComponentProvider {